United States profile - Timeline

 2017 August - A woman is run over and killed by a suspected far-right sympathiser amid protests in Charlottesville, Virginia.
 President Trump is widely criticised for blaming both sides for violence, rather than the neo-Nazis and White supremacists.

 2017 December - US recognises Jerusalem as capital of Israel and announces plans to move embassy there, prompting anger in Arab countries.
+In March 2019 the US recognises Israeli sovereignty over the Golan Heights.

 North Korea diplomacy